 So what to do?
-The white core was only visible close up, but from anything more that two feet away, it was not visible.
+The white core was only visible close-up, but from anything more than two feet away, it was not visible.
 Still, every time I looked at the thread, it was visible to me.
 Try as I might to ignore it, there that white core was, peeking out, nagging away to be removed and stitched again with something else.

 Solo Dei Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.